-The Chottanikkara Temple is located at Chottanikkara.
-This place is in Kerala.
-The temple is considered divine.
-There are green fields around the place.
-The pleasant weather of the place also makes it a popular tourist spot.
-Thousands of pilgrims visit the temple every year.
-Goddess Rajarajeswari is worshipped here.
-The Goddess is also known as Adiparasakhti.
-The deity is beautiful.
-It is golden in colour and is decorated with garlands and jewellery.
-The idol is brightly lit.
+Chottanikkara Temple is located near Kochi in Kerala.
+Goddess Lakshmi is worshipped here.
+The Goddess is also known as Bhagavathy.
 The idol is 4 to 5 feet in height.
 She has four arms.
 The upper right arm holds the disc.
 The upper left arm bears the conch.
-The lower right hand is in a blessing pose and the lower left arm is in an abhaya pose, which means fearlessness.
+The lower right hand is in a blessing pose and the lower left arm is in an Abhaya pose, which means fearlessness.

 History and Legend of Chottanikkara Temple

 Chottanikkara Temple is one of the oldest temples of Kerala.
 There are several legends related to the temple.

 - The Goddess was worshipped by the great Bhogacharya.

 - As per myth, the Rudraksha Sila was worshipped by great saints.
 These saints were Adishankaracharya, Vilwamangalam Swamiyar, Kakkasseri Bhattathiri and Chemmangattu Bhattathiri.